-This section includes the customer requirements, which were mainly determined from reading research papers on both this and similar designs.
+This section includes the customer requirements, which were mainly determined from reading research papers on both this and similar designs, partnered with requirements laid out by our client, Professor Lerner.
 They represent the criteria most important to the individuals using the device, which may be overlooked by the engineers.
-These criteria allow us to create a design that customers will want to use, rather than one that is simply functional, such as comfortability and affordability.
-The engineering requirements are the criteria which will allow us to create a design that will properly function for all intended users, such as torque and temperatures of electric components.
-The house of quality allows us to determine the correlation between these requirements; by weighting the customer requirements and assigning a value to the correlation between them and the engineering requirements, we can see the technical importance of each engineering requirements.
-This allows us to prioritize the engineering requirements with strong correlation to the most important customer requirements and compare these targets to existing devices which serve similar functions.
+These criteria allow us to create a design that customers will want to use, rather than one that is simply functional, considering aspects such as comfort and affordability.
+The engineering requirements are the criteria that will allow us to create a design that will properly function for all intended users, such as the torque and temperature of electric components.
+The house of quality allows us to determine the correlation between these requirements; by weighing the customer requirements and assigning a value to the correlation between them and the engineering requirements, we can see the technical importance of each engineering requirement.
+This allows us to prioritize the engineering requirements with strong correlation to the most important customer requirements and compare these targets to existing devices that serve similar functions.